Rodent Exclusion Guide For Cleveland, OH Homes

 Any gap larger than 1/4″ needs to be sealed.
 But how do you seal a hole once you find it?
 There are many different materials that can be used.
 What is the best choice?
 The best way to plug an entry point is to match the product with what was originally there.
 That way you don’t have caulk in your mortar and foam in your caulk.

-If the mortar between the wall blocks is significant, tuck pointing walls may be the proper procedure.
+If the mortar along your foundation is badly deteriorated, tuck pointing may be the proper procedure.
 You will want to match the new repair with the color of the existing mortar.
-This can is sometimes best left to a professional.
+This type of repair is often best left to a professional.
 They sell mortar repair in tubes to be applied with a caulk gun.
 This might be the easiest option for home owners.
+But if the mortar is falling apart, you have to clean out all of the grit before applying it.
+Otherwise it won’t adhere to the surface, and you’ll likely just make a mess.
 For large tuck pointing jobs, we refer our customers to British Stoneworks of Lakewood, OH.

 When you have a rodent hole, it is very easy to fill it up with a can of spray foam.
 People really think it is great stuff.
 Its inexpensive and easy to apply.
 While this is a valid option to fill voids, it should only be used as a filler or backer.
 Foam should be sealed over because rodents can gnaw through it.
 It is also not a good option for kitchens since it is porous.
 It can create an unsanitary condition, when bacteria gets established in it.